 The unit has an air quality sensor that automatically adjusts the rate of filtration.
 HEPA filters are generally the most efficient purifiers, but the filters need to be replaced for maximum efficiency.
 The 3M Purifier has a filter replacement indicator for this purpose.

-The 3M Vehicle Air Purifier Plus (PN38816) is available online on Lazada and Qoo10 via Aveon Living (an authorized 3M distributor), and from Autobacs stores in Singapore.
+The 3M Vehicle Air Purifier Plus (PN38816) is available online on Lazada and Qoo10 via Aveon Living (an authorised 3M distributor), and from Autobacs stores in Singapore.
 It retails for $299 (including GST).